-The Program is incurring higher than expected unit costs for installation labour, which is primarily the result of higher costs for ACA2 remediation, increased volume of bonding3 and the utilization of internal crews for some proactive replacements.
-Material costs are higher than expected due to costs for other materials required to complete the streetlight replacements (e.g., for ACA remediation and bonding).
-However, the increased unit costs are partially offset by lower than expected volume of lights that will need to be converted to LEDs (original count of 89,1824 versus current count of 87,669).
-The reduction in volume is the result of data clean-up activities and customers requesting the removal of some lights instead of
+The Program is incurring higher than expected unit costs for installation labour, which is primarily the result of higher costs for ACA2 remediation.
+Material unit costs are higher than expected due to costs for other materials required to complete the streetlight replacements (e.g., for ACA remediation and bonding3).
+However, the increased unit costs are partially offset by lower than expected volume of lights that will need to be converted to LEDs under RS 1701 and those street lights being converted to LEDs under RS 1755 (original count of 89,1824 versus current count of 88,7075).
+Despite a greater number of RS 1755, Private Outdoor Lights, will be converted to LEDs (migrated to RS1701) based on in-field data validation checks, the total number of LED conversion is expected to be lower than originally planned.
+The reduction in volume is the result of data clean-up activities and customers requesting the removal of some lights instead of replacement.
+The overall forecasted increase in direct deployment costs relative to the budget (column C in Table 1) is \$5.0 million.